-Boracay has a tropical climate, with an average temperate around 30°C (88°F) and humidity of 75%.
+Boracay has a tropical climate, with an average temperate of around 30°C (88°F) and humidity of 75%.

-The hottest months are March, April and May (just before the start of the rainy season) when mid-day temperatures can reach 39°C (102°F).
+The dry season (Amihan) runs from November to May, and this is the best time to visit if you are a Kitesurfer, or want to learn.
+The hottest months are March-May when mid-day temperatures can reach 39°C (102°F).
 The coolest period is in December with day time temperatures in the high 20s or low 30s on most days, and dropping lower in evenings and early mornings.

 The Best Times To Visit Boracay